 As the church has an overall important role in Greece, several aspects of the Greek culture are linked to the Orthodox religion.
 A good example are the periods of religious fasting throughout the year, which add up to a whopping 180 days or so.

-The longest consecutive period of fasting are the weeks before Easter, which is a total of 48 days.
-The beginning of the fasting period is a holiday called Clean Monday, celebrated throughout the country with feasts of fasting foods and flying kites.
+The longest consecutive period of fasting is Lent, the seven weeks before Easter, which add up to a total of 48 days.
+Lent begins on Clean Monday, a public holiday celebrated throughout the country with feasts of Lent foods and flying kites.
+On certain days, like the Greek Independence / Annunciation Day, fish can be eaten.

 If you are finding all this strange, all we can say is this is Greece – our culture and traditions are quite unique!